syncfusion-content/javascript-docs/js/Spreadsheet/Formulas.md

 ### Initial Load

 You can set formula for a cell by specifying [`value`](https://help.syncfusion.com/api/js/ejspreadsheet#members:sheets-rows-cells-value "value") property in cell data binding.

-You can refer the formula cell reference in following ways,

-1. Cell reference from same sheet

-2. Cell reference from different sheets

 The following code example describes the above behavior,